swiftlang/swift-package-manager/README.md

 ## Installing

-The Swift Package Manager is included with Swift 2.1 and higher.
+The Swift Package Manager has been included since Swift 2.1.
-You can install the latest version of Swift by following the instructions in the
+To install the latest version of Swift see the
 [Swift User Guide](https://swift.org/download/).

-You can verify that you have the correct version of Swift installed by running the following command:
+To check if the package manager is installed, enter the following in a terminal:

     swift build --help

-If that command provides usage information then you’re ready to go.
+If usage information is printed; you’re ready to go.

 ## System Requirements

-The system requirements for the Swift Package Manager are the same as [those of Swift itself](https://github.com/apple/swift#system-requirements).
+System requirements are the [same as those for Swift itself](https://github.com/apple/swift#system-requirements).

 ## A Work In Progress